pwiegele/mtb-example-anycloud-mqtt-client/README.md

 ## Operation

 In order to connect your MQTT client to an MQTT broker (for example AWS IoT Core) you need to follow the 4 steps below.
-The example below is using AWS IoT Core.

 <details><summary><b>1 Get the certificate from board</b></summary>
 * Use the micro USB cable to connect the USB port if your board to your machine